How To Optimize Images For Your WordPress Site

 Adding images to the internet can be a tedious task, and if done incorrectly you can be causing more damage to your site, than you are adding value.
 In the following article we aim to cover the importance of image optimization for the web, different image formats, how to optimize your images with Lightroom, some recommended image sizes, image SEO, and how to find unoptimized images on your site.

 Image optimization is the process of delivering images in the right format, dimension, size, resolution, and quality, whilst keeping the image file as small as possible.
-Image optimization should be done before uploading any images to your website, using tools like Lightroom, photoshop, JPEG Mini and Tinypng.com.
-It can also be done when uploading images directly to your website, however to have them properly optimized using this method you will want to use a paid plugin or service that does it effectively.
+Image optimization should be done before uploading any images to your website, using tools like Lightroom, Photoshop (or other professional photo editors), JPEG Mini, and Tinypng.com.
+It can also be done when uploading images directly to your website, however, to have them properly optimized using this method you will want to use a paid plugin or service that does it effectively.

-This is a MUST READ article for anyone that takes their website seriously.
-If you can get your image uploads right from the first time, you’ll save yourself time, money and headache in the future.
-You might also improve your website performance and user experience, since your pages will load faster.
+This is a MUST READ article for anyone who takes their website seriously.
+If you can get your image uploads right from the first time, you’ll save yourself time, money, and headache in the future.
+You might also improve your website performance and user experience since your pages will load faster.